Republican Party of Iowa

-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the use and reporting of credit cards by committees.
-We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
-Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.
+This opinion is in response to your letter of August 12, 2003, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board.
+We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD

 James Albert, Board Chair

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 The campaign finance laws were renumbered from Chapter 56 to Chapter 68A effective July 1, 2003.